 Make a plan to come visit us.
-We are open to the public Saturday and Sunday’s from May through October (with a special event in December).
+We are open to the public Saturday and Sunday’s, mid- May through mid-October (with a special event in December).

 When you come to visit, you may stay as long as you like!

 The Country Store is open weekends and is the place to purchase old fashioned candy, pop, water, and ice cream.

 When coming to visit, casual clothing with flat heels is advised – most of the areas are grass covered.
 It’s a farm – flipflops and sandals are not advised.

 Special events are scheduled almost every month from May – October, with lots of family fun for the entire family.

 Stearns Farm is wheelchair accessible to the general store and cabin area and to the barnyard area to some extent.
 The historical houses are not wheelchair accessible.

 The large parking area just south of the homestead provides access to the homestead either by sidewalk along the street or the walkway mid-way into that parking area.
 Handicap drop off and very limited handicap parking is available up the main drive between the two historic homes.